aellerton/demo-allauth-bootstrap/README.md

 # demo-allauth-bootstrap

-A working example of django-allauth with Twitter Bootstrap.
+An out-of-the-box working example of [django-allauth](https://github.com/pennersr/django-allauth) using Twitter Bootstrap and showing some basic functionality like grabbing user name and profile picture at signup.

 ## tl;dr